Your kids will be amazed at the effect of hot and cold water on a balloon in this easy and simple Hot and Cold Balloon Science Experiment.

 2. Pour water in one container and add ice cubes.

-3. Pour hot water in the other container.
+3. Pour hot water into the other container.
 The water doesn’t have to be boiling, just hot from the tap.

 4. Place the opening of the balloon over the mouth of the empty water bottle.